blicc-org/blicc/README.md

 ### Build and Run

+To install all dependencies in the services run the following command:

+    yarn install

-To build and run the project for local development simply run:
+To run the project for local development simply run:

     yarn start

+> The container of the local docker compose cluster are mapped to the source code.
+They
+> restart on any code modification detected by [nodemon](https://nodemon.io/) and [reflex](https://github.com/cespare/reflex).

 ### Access
 Once all the services are running healthy they are available under the following links: